Celebrating Complexity in the Emerging Diversity of Rural Medical Education

 April 11-13, 2018 – Spokane and Colville, Washington

 The RTT Collaborative holds an annual meeting in a location generally hosted each year by one of the Collaborative’s participants.
-This year’s meeting is in Spokane and Colville, Washington, home to the Spokane Teaching Health Center and the nation’s first “1-2 RTT.”
+This year’s meeting was in Spokane and Colville, Washington, home to the Spokane Teaching Health Center and the nation’s first “1-2 RTT,” respectively

 For downloads from previous meetings click the button below.